Ilutans are a group of related tribes of horse nomads living on large stretch of temperate steppe stretching between a mountain range an inland sea.

 Ilutans judge offences according to the harm caused to kinfolk and tribe, with tribal rally determining the fitting verdict.

 The most severe punishment is exile, reserved for people who brought great harm on the tribe, greatly violated freedom of another member of the tribe, deliberately crippled another member of the tribe, stole amulet belonging to another member of the tribe, or is bearing sickness or curse threatening the tribe.
-Involuntarily bringing serious harm three times is considered to be a sign of dangerous curse.
+Involuntarily causing serious harm three times is considered to be a sign of dangerous curse.
 Additionally, anyone who disagrees with a final decision of the tribe on any matter can go on exile voluntarily, taking only his personal belongings.

 Lesser punishment is social ostracism—exclusion from social and ritual life of the tribe for a set amount of time.
-Ostracized member of the tribe keeps the right to meager share of food during famine (but not during tribal rites) but is denied right of choice of portion and has to satisfy with scraps left after others.
+Ostracized member of the tribe keeps the right to meager share of food during famine (but not during tribal rites) but is denied right of choice of portion and has to satisfy with scraps left behind by others.

 Both the exile and the ostracism can take greater or lesser form.
 Greater form is binding to all the tribe members, including kinfolk, spouse, and comrades in arms of the punished while the lesser form has no hold over close ones.